boada/boada/README.md

 #### Hi Github!
 I'm Steven.
-Currently, I am Data Science Fellow with Insight Data Science, and a sometimes postdoctoral research associate at Rutgers University.
-I'm interested in data applied to everything, but I have a background in observational astrophysics and machine learning applied to large-area sky surveys.
+Currently, I am a machine learning engineer with the Global Analytics group at Activision/Blizzard.
+Previously, I've been at Texas A&M University, Rutgers University, and Insight Data Science.
+I'm interested in data applied to everything, and I have a background in observational astrophysics and machine learning applied to large-area sky surveys.
 Reach out, and let's chat.